Porges/ways-to-play/src/games/shoe-the-mare/shoe-the-mare.md

 > <span lang="sco" class="aka">Shoing the Auld Mare</span>.—A dangerous kind of sport; a beam of wood is slung between two ropes, a person gets on to this, and contrives to steady himself, until he goes through a number of antics; if he can do this he _shoes the auld mare_, if he cannot do it, he generally tumbles to the ground, and gets hurt with the fall.

-The “suspended” version seems to be particular to Scotland, another account names the game <span lang="gd" class="aka">Crudhadh an Capuill Bhain</span> “Shoeing the White Mare”, or <span lang="gd" class="aka">An Lair Bhreabain</span> “The Kicking Mare”:[@GamesDiversionsArgyleshire 197]
+The “suspended” version seems to be particular to Scotland.
+Another account reports it under the name <span lang="gd" class="aka">Crudhadh an Capuill Bhain</span> “Shoeing the White Mare”, or <span lang="gd" class="aka">An Lair Bhreabain</span> “The Kicking Mare”:[@GamesDiversionsArgyleshire 197]

 > A beam is suspended from the roof by two ropes of about equal length, and high enough from the ground to prevent any one astride of it touching the floor with his feet.
 The feat consists in keeping your seat on this white mare without touching the ropes.
 When it is called “shoeing the mare,” the rider is supposed to be the smith, and has a piece of wood in his hand which represents his hammer, with the hammer he was supposed to drive in the nails of the shoes, striking the lower part of the beam four times eight blows.
 He who could complete the shoeing of the horse without being thrown off was of course a master of smithcraft.
 When it was merely riding “the kicking mare,” the rider was provided with a wand with which he struck at his lively mount in all directions, and the more quickly and more variously he could do this without falling off, he was considered all the better rider.
 It generally ended in a tumble, exciting the merriment of the spectators.